ChuanxinZhai/ChuanxinZhai/README.md

-# Hi everyone 👋
+# Hello everyone! 👋
-Welcome to my GitHub.
+Welcome to my GitHub!
 This is Chesson Zhai, and you can call me Chesson.

 ### For me
 MSc: The University of Warwick, Warwick Manufacturing Group, e-Commerce and Digital Analytics for e-Business Management.